GillesZunino/Dockerized-Photon/README.md

             | LICENSE
             | README.md
     ```
-4. Make sure Docker for Windows is setup for Windows Containers and is running,
+4. Make sure Docker for Windows is installed, setup for Windows Containers and running,
 5. (Optional) Configure Photon server performance and statistics monitoring - See [Monitoring Photon](#monitoring_photon) below.

 ## Building and running locally